DevExpress-Examples/DashboardDifferentUserDataMVC/README.md

-# ASP.NET MVC Dashboard - How to load different data based on the current user
+# Dashboard for MVC - How to load different data based on the current user

 This example shows how to configure the Dashboard control so that it loads data in the multi-user environment.